bootphon/wordseg/doc/algorithms.rst

 chunk-final" because the precise chunk depends on the type of DiBS used, as follows.

-Three versions of DiBS are available. *DiBS-baseline* is supervised in that "chunks" are the gold/oracle words.
+Three versions of DiBS are available. *DiBS-gold* is supervised in that "chunks" are the gold/oracle words.
 It is thus supposed to represent the optimal performance possible. *DIBS-phrasal* uses phrases (sentences) as chunks.
 Finally, *DIBS-lexical* uses as chunks